 - How do I check or challenge a banding or appeal a bill?

-- What should I do if I am moving into Harlow, within Harlow or out of Harlow?
+- What should I do if I change address?

 - What happens if I don't pay my Council Tax bill?

 - Who can I contact if I can't pay a Council bill or want more advice?